nricciardi/pave-guard/slides-summary.md

 - DHT22 for temperature and humidity
 - Rain Gauge to handle rainfall
-- A pair of laser reflective sensors to obtain traffic data
+- A pair of laser reflective sensors to obtain traffic data, in particular they are triggered when a vehicles transits below them

 Bridge is integrated into device thanks to ESP32-S3 module of the Arduino board.